-Get started with IT at UWE
+Get started with IT at UWE Bristol

 1. Your username and password

-2. Log in to a student computer
+2. Logging onto a student computer

 Find a student PC lab and log in.
 There are many PCs located across all campuses.
-For lab locations please see Student Computer Labs and Printing Facilities.
-You can book a PC using the myPC booking system.

-3. Check out myUWE and Blackboard
+3. myUWE and Blackboard

 myUWE is your online portal to services such as Blackboard, e-library and UWE Email.
 Check your personal details are correct in the myDetails tab, and read any announcements.